zestsoftware/collective.sendaspdf/README.rst

 xhtml2pdf always use the print CSS.

 Compatibility
 =============

 This product has been tested with Plone 3 and Plone 4.
-After version 2.5 (*well, starting at 2.6*), we'll only ensure compatibility with Plone 4 (at least in the tests).
+Starting at version 2.6, we will only ensure compatibility with Plone 4, at least in the tests.

 For developers
 ==============

-You can find some extra doc in ``collective/sendaspdf/tests.adapter.txt``.
+You can find some extra documentation in ``collective/sendaspdf/tests/adapter.txt``.
 It explains how to define custom options in the request or with an adapter.